Capacity planning and load testing SharePoint Online

-The best approach to ensuring the success of launching your site is to follow basic principles, practices and recommendations which are highlighted below.
+The best approach to ensuring the success of launching your site is to follow basic principles, practices and recommendations which are highlighted in the plan your portal launch roll-out.

-One of the main benefits of SharePoint Online over an on-premises deployment is the elasticity of the cloud.
-Our large scale environment is set up to service millions of users on a daily basis so it is important that we handle capacity effectively by balancing and expanding farms.
-The article also covers approaches for you to use that don't involve load testing but involve following guidelines that will set you up for a successful launch.
+One of the main benefits of SharePoint Online over an on-premises deployment is the elasticity of the cloud as well as optimizations for users in distributed regions.
+Our large scale environment is set up to service millions of users on a daily basis, so it is important that we handle capacity effectively by balancing and expanding farms.

-In order to efficiently use capacity and deal with unexpected growth, in any farm, we have automation that tracks front-end load and scales up, when needed.
-There are multiple metrics utilized with one of the main ones being CPU load which is used as a signal to scale up front end servers.
-Additionally to this and as you will note further in the article, we recommend a phased / wave approach as SQL environments will scale according to load and demand and following the phases and waves allows for the correct distribution of load and growth.
+In order to efficiently use capacity and deal with unexpected growth, in any farm, we have automation that tracks and monitors various elements of the service.
+Multiple metrics are utilized, with one of the main ones being CPU load, which is used as a signal to scale-up front end servers.
+Additionally to this we recommend a phased / wave approach, as SQL environments will scale according to load and growth over time, and following the phases and waves allows for the correct distribution of that load and growth.